 •For a credit application process where a customer requests a loan:

-•For a vehicle insurance underwriting process where an insurance is to be issued:
+•For a vehicle insurance underwriting process:

 Before you start